Every time I remember a new factoid about this awesome movie I wil add it to this post.

 As Benedetta’s partner, Bartolomea was a solid lover, who stood by her woman to the end.

-I was disappointed that Benedetta chose to return to the church after all that she and Bartolomea had been through because Bartolomea had been banished from the convent, and Benedetta was certain to face wrath upon her return to the convent, and that is exactly what happened,
+I was disappointed that Benedetta chose to return to the church after all that she and Bartolomea had been through because Bartolomea (At least in the movie version) had been banished from the convent, and Benedetta was certain to face wrath upon her return to the convent, and that is exactly what happened,

-In fact, Benedetta’s father also paid for the convent to initially take in Bartolomea (Who he gifted to his daughter Benedetta for her birthday).
+In fact, Benedetta’s father also paid for the convent to initially take in Bartolomea (A gift to his daughter Benedetta for her birthday).
 See, I catch EVERYTHING!

 Nuns are some mean-ass B!tches for sure, and I remember a yardstick being slammed on my desk just for turning and smiling at another girl in class, because she did something cute and/or funny.

-Nonetheless, Benedetta still got the last laugh, when she became Catholicism’s 1st Lesbian Saint, and I won’t give e a fuck how much that fact is disputed.
+Nonetheless, Benedetta still got the last laugh, when she became Catholicism’s 1st Lesbian Saint, and I don’t give e a fuck how much that fact is disputed.

-I enjoyed the movie Benetta a hell of a lot more than Saint Maude, and BTW, the cinematography was brilliant, pastoral, sublime scenes reminiscent of works by great Italian painters.
+I enjoyed the movie Benetta a hell of a lot more than Saint Maude.
+The movie Benedetta was hella sexy, dramatic, funny in all of the right places and BTW, the cinematography was brilliant, pastoral, sublime, providing scenes that are reminiscent of works by great Italian painters.
 A-